XanD0K/unit-converter/README.md

 #### Video Demo:  <URL HERE>

-## Motivation & Purpose
-This program was created to test and apply all knowledge acquired in "[CS50’s Introduction to Programming with Python](https://pll.harvard.edu/course/cs50s-introduction-programming-python)" course, from Harvard University.

 ## Description
+This program is my final project for "[CS50’s Introduction to Programming with Python](https://pll.harvard.edu/course/cs50s-introduction-programming-python)" course, from Harvard University.
+It applies skills learned in the course.
 This program has the purpose of converting units from different groups: "length", "time", "mass", "temperature", "volume", "area" and "speed".
 In addition to that, users can create and remove groups and types of units, as well as aliases for any unit type.
 Users also have the ability to change the base unit of any group, which changes the conversion factor of all unit types in that specific group.
-Lastly, he can also access the history log, which contains all previous conversions from the last 3 days.
+Lastly, users can also access the history log, which stores conversion history for the last 3 days.
-The program uses JSON files to store unit data, which are lightweight and user-friendly, reducing the complexity on file manipulation.
+The program uses JSON files to store unit data, which are lightweight, dependency-free and user-friendly, reducing complexity in file manipulation.
 This program supports interactive, command-line and API modes.

 ## Features
 - Convert units across different groups
+  - Handles complex date and time conversion with flexible input formats
 - Add and remove group of units
 - Add and remove types of units from a specific group
 - Create and remove aliases from an unit type
 - Change conversion base unit of an unit group
-- Print conversion history log from the previous 3 days (default, 10 entries)
+- View conversion history for the last 3 days (default: 10 entries)
-- Print all groups available
+- View all available groups
-- Print all unit types from an specific group, with their respective aliases
+- View all unit types from an specific group, with their respective aliases

 ## Table of Contents